 Other Location Considerations

 Since Texas mountain laurel stays a manageable size, it’s an ideal plant for patios, courtyards, and other small spaces.
-You may want to plant it where its flowers and fragrance can be appreciated at close range.
+You may want to plant it where its flowers and fragrance can be appreciated close up.

 If you prune it like a shrub rather than a tree, its dense foliage makes a good informal hedge or background screen.